 3. Install the drain pipe into the drain hose.
 Secure it with PVC adhesive and clamps as necessary to ensure a tight fit with no leakage.

-4. Refer to appropriate figure for installing the drain pipe.
+4. Refer to appropriate figure for installing the drain pipe with out without a drain pump.